Thinking about risk

 - Workers in critical roles which might be performed remotely but who are unable to do so due to home circumstances or the unavailability of specialist equipment.

 Clinically extremely vulnerable individuals have been strongly advised not to work outside the home.
 Clinically vulnerable individuals, who are at higher risk of severe illness, have been asked to take extra care in observing social distancing and should be helped to work from home, either in their current role or an alternative role.
+From 1 August, the government has advised that shielding measures will be paused in England, meaning those previously treated as needing to ‘shield’ will be treated in line with clinically vulnerable people.

 Employers must take into account specific duties to those with protected characteristics such as expectant mothers who are entitled to suspension on full pay if suitable roles cannot be found.
 It is breaking the law to discriminate, directly or indirectly, against anyone because of a protected characteristic such as age, sex or disability.
 Employers should: